 “As a QA, how will I be able to be a Scrum Master without having any coding background?”

-“How would my new role affect my Testing Skills, or more importantly the Testing Activity inside my Team?”
+“How would my new role affect my testing skills?
+The testing activity inside my team?”

 After this war had settled in my head, I’ve decided to: